almereyda/awesome-starred/by-topic-sorted.md

 ## mysql

+- [syqu22/flask-pastebin](https://github.com/syqu22/flask-pastebin) - Simple flask web application
+- [justvmexit/doxbin](https://github.com/justvmexit/doxbin) - An minimalistic pastebin with an insight on doxxes.
+- [misterrager8/ClipBin](https://github.com/misterrager8/ClipBin) - Simple and intuitive code snippet and clipboard manager.
+It will save any text or code snippet in a MySQL database, allowing you to access it later.
+Comes with both a command-line and web-based interf
 - [dosco/graphjin](https://github.com/dosco/graphjin) - GraphJin - Build APIs in 5 minutes with GraphQL.
 An instant GraphQL to SQL compiler.
 - [taylrun/graphql-directive-sql](https://github.com/taylrun/graphql-directive-sql) - Unify your SQL schema and your GraphQL Schema.
 Use GraphQL SDL as the lingua franca to define your data requirements.
 - [sqitchers/sqitch](https://github.com/sqitchers/sqitch) - Sensible database change management